HankB/GPIOD_Debian_Raspberry_Pi/README.md

 ## Project

-Explore GPIOD on Raspberry Pi running Debian Linux.
+Explore GPIOD on Raspberry Pi running Debian Linux (or Raspberry Pi OS).

 This is the second generation of the project which supports GPIOD V2.x which comes with Debian/RpiOS Trixie and is not API compatible.
 If you need to explore GPIOD on an older host OS, checkout the branch `GPIOD_V1.6`